ErrorTzy/writings/papers/WSIdea.md

 But the pressure comes from radical skepticism.
 What if everything happens because there is a god doing all the push and pulls to make it look like it has laws of nature?
 What if we are having a realistic dream about the reality?
 In other words, these kind of skepticism points to the possiblity that, we do not have the ability to fix the "one true metaphysics".
 Given all what we can get (including any philosophical argument or any possible empirical evidence), there are in principle no way to rule out radical skepticism.

-In contemporary metaphysics, metaphysicians usually
+In contemporary metaphysics, metaphysicians usually dismiss radical skepticism as being crazy (e.g. Yablo: "but that's radical skepticism").
+I believe that's correct, but it does reveal something.
+To reject radical skepticism, most often we appeal to rationality.
+For example, we may say we are We can't do metaphysics without epistemology

 I don't see any metaphysical account per se can rule out these kinds of possibility.